Not in our stars

 Progress.
 We should count ourselves lucky.
 It’s not every day you stand under a spaceship.

-Alternately, on the side of a slow march of progress, just harder to see, there are few if any graphs, but lots more stories (of the inspiring kind).
-If the characters in “Overshoot” are numbers and figures, in “Abundance,” they are people with names.
 In between, we see where the future is always just around the corner, coming soon to a theater near you.
 The best example of this being Kurzweil, by sheer force of graphs wanting to show if we are not there yet, we soon will be.

 Technology stagnation has graphs.
 Progress has stories.

 Yet what of our world of spaceships and spaceports?
 First, let’s look at the numbers (above).
 It took billions of dollars to make a crew spacecraft of the capsule kind in the 1960s.
 It took about half as much to make a small lunar lander to match.
 Give or take, these numbers are telling (aside – the costs must also be set by which craft provided more push for the trip.)
 Today, Orion seems in the range of the older costs, as if there has been little progress.
-Though arguably, Orion is a little bigger than the Apollo spaceship, and there weren’t any opportunities to learn about building capsules and their modules after Apollo anyway.
+Although, arguably, Orion is a little bigger than the Apollo spaceship, there weren’t any opportunities to learn about building capsules and their modules after Apollo anyway.

 Which brings us to the other Star of the show.
 Having placed the Apollo lunar lander on the graph, we might as well place the lander selected for the Artemis program, the SpaceX Starship.
 If we can measure the lack of progress in numbers and graphs, what do we see here?

-One thought on “Not in our stars”
+One thought on “Not in our stars